mriffler/UserManual/docs/source/pages/ProductGuide.rst

 Coordinate Reference Systems (CRS)
 **********************************
-The Mosaic Hub raster products are provided either projected in UTM(WGS84) or unprojected using WGS84
+The raster products of the Mosaic Hub are provided either projected in UTM(WGS84) or unprojected (lat/lon) using WGS84.

 .. _utm:

 UTM
 ===
-Universal Transverse Mercator (UTM) conformal projection is not a single map projection.
-The system instead divides the Earth into sixty zones, each being a six-degree band of longitude, and uses a secant transverse Mercator projection in each zone.
+The Universal Transverse Mercator (UTM) conformal projection is not a single map projection.
+Instead, the system divides the Earth into sixty zones, each being a six-degree band of longitude, and uses a secant transverse Mercator projection in each zone.
 WGS84 is used as ellipsoid for UTM.

 .. _wgs: